decision-labs/spacialdb-devcenter/pages/Instant-Map.md

+# Learn to quickly import geospatial data and view a map

 Goal of this article is to take us from sign up to a working instance of SpacialDB.
 By the end we will know how to create a SpacialDB instance and import-data to it and see it on a map.
 Something like:

 ![German Cities](/img/German-Cities.png)